 SUPPLEMENTAL ACCIDENT BENEFITS SECTION

-This section specifies the benefits a Participant is entitled to receive for the Covered Services described, subject to the other provisions of this Plan.
+This section specifies the benefits a Participant is entitled to receive for the Covered Services described or conditions that must be satisfied to qualify for benefits subject to the other provisions of this Summary Plan Document.

 I. Benefit Period